 - File an insurance claim and notify your insurance agent as soon as possible.

-- Make and keep records of all accident-related documents and information, and receipts from expenses incurred as a result of the accident.
+- Make and keep records of all accident-related documents, including receipts from expenses incurred as a result of the accident.

 - Call PARRIS Law Firm for your free accident case consultation.
+After a car accident, insurance companies work against you to lessen your claim.
 PARRIS will fight the insurance companies for you and ensure that you receive the maximum recovery you deserve for your injuries and property damage.